salvogiangri/UN1CA/docs/guide/download.md

 {: .pb-2 }

 {: .important }
-> This guide is specific to devices in which the install method is marked as **"Download mode"**.
+> This guide is specific to the devices in which the install method is marked as **"Download mode"**.
 > If your device uses the **"Custom recovery"** install method or the file name you downloaded ends with the `.zip` extension, follow [this]({% link guide/recovery.md %}) instead.

 {: .warning }